How do students use their flex time? The survey results might surprise you.

 Four months later, after working on the program and smoothing out some of the rough spots, the students were again surveyed.
 There were significant changes in their responses:

 Noticed what increased?
 The Homework and Research; exactly what you would hope would increase for those students who were working hard.
 What decreased?
 The Socializing and Nothing.
-So even some of the students who initially felt that Intervention Blocks weren’t useful, decided they were benefiting.
+So even some of the students who initially felt that flex blocks weren’t useful, decided they were benefiting.

 This is just data from one school.
 There are many other examples of schools that had similar success.
 Of course, not every school will have the same sucess.
 But this data does indicate that flex blocks have the possibility of benefiting many, many students, whether high-acheivers or students who are struggling.